Baby gates are the first line of defense for keeping babies and toddlers out of areas that aren’t completely baby-safe.

-The Regalo Deluxe Easy Step Extra Tall Gate is a good alternative to the Dreambaby Gate (above).
-It also has a one-handed open and lock feature, and yet is easy for older children to operate.
-Also contains larger dogs very well, especially those that are notorious gate-jumpers.
+The Regalo Deluxe Easy Step Extra Tall Gate is another favorite extra-tall gate option.
+Like the Dreambaby gate (above), it has a one-handed open and lock feature, and yet is easy for older children to operate (thus, it’s a great choice if you have slightly older kids who you want to be able to get through).
+Also contains larger dogs very well, especially notorious gate-jumpers.

 5. Summer Infant Gates

-Summer Infant makes some of my favorite gates — there are a few to choose from:
+Summer Infant makes some of my favorite gates — there are a couple winners to choose from: